-A note of caution, however: I don't recommend deeper meditation or self-hypnosis for multiple systems on the verge of chaos.
+A note of caution, however: I don't recommend deeper meditation or self-hypnosis for plural/multiple systems on the verge of chaos.
 In general, multiples are highly suggestible and hypnotizable, and while it's true that we retain filters of what we accept as hypnotic suggestions while in a trance, those filters may change depending on who is Front.
 Until you have agreed-on filters as an entire system, deeper trance states are best left out of your personal treatment plan.

 Here is how we pay attention to what's going on inside while we are front:

-The key for us is to keep any trance state light: our body is sitting up, not reclining or laying down, we often have a light on and keep the room brightly lit, no blindfold or dim light, etc. We might have a radio station or other non-trance-inducing sounds.
-We might open our eyes several times during the meeting then turn our attention back to the meeting.
-These tricks keep us focused just enough on the here-and-now and our body that slipping into a deeper trance (or dissociative state) isn’t easy.
+The key for us is to keep this type of trance state light: our body is sitting up, not reclining or laying down; we often have a light on and keep the room brightly lit, no blindfold or dim light, etc.; we might have a radio station or other non-trance-inducing sounds; we might open our eyes several times during the exercise then turn our attention back to the inner world.
+These tricks keep us focused just enough on the here-and-now, external world, and our body that slipping into a deeper trance (or dissociative state) isn’t easy.